 Use these tools to determine your energy needs-

 The next step in creating your meal plan is deciding on what foods you want to incorporate into your diet.
-Before you can do this you, however, need to have a bit of a better understanding, regarding the different types of nutrients required for performance.
+Before you can do this, you, however, need to have a bit of a better understanding of the different types of nutrients required for performance.
 Allow me to briefly explain each-